incheresting/nvidiaproject/README.md

 1. Ensure these are imported:
 ![Imports that are needed](https://github.com/incheresting/nvidiaproject/assets/139397694/fc374a59-dbe4-4ee5-a58f-d144a3726d65)
+** The program can not work without resnet-18 and imagenet
 2. To start a live video feed, type "python3 my-recognition.py /dev/video0 [desired file name].mp4"
 3. Ensure the webcam is set up to capture food items accurately
 4. When the image is correctly classified, type ctrl + C